 Day 9: depart Bamako

 Observations.
-I really enjoyed BK, a refreshing change.
+I enjoyed BK, it was a refreshing change.

 1. BK is a welcome change as it is much different from so much of West Africa.
-There was a bloodless coup d’etat last week where the pro-French president was simply replaced by the army.
+There was a bloodless coup d’etat last week where the army simply replaced the pro-French president.
 There were few protests other than at the French Embassy and little disruption.
-However, it is was viewed by most Western countries as bad – all flights from Europe were cancelled and two of our group never arrived.
+However, it was viewed by most Western countries as bad – all flights from Europe were cancelled and two of our group never arrived.
 Our guides reassured us that there were no security issues.
 There are frequent minor police checks on every road.

-However, the warnings from any expat or ‘official’ agency give level 5 security issues and warned us to be careful about going outside Ougadougou.
-Amadou had come from Mali the day before passing though Bobo with no.issues.
+However, the warnings from any expat or ‘official’ agency give level 5 security issues and warn us to be careful about going outside Ouagadougou.
+Amadou had come from Mali the day before passing though Bobo with no. issues.

 4. Compared to most nearby countries, there is relatively little garbage.